Jayachandran20/19AI307_JAVA/Module-06/DAY-1/README.md

  ```
 /*
 Program to implement a Inner Class using Java
-Developed by: Aakashraj M
+Developed by: M JAYACHANDRAN
-RegisterNumber: 21222210002
+RegisterNumber: 212222240038
 */
 ```